About This Episode

 Tariq Kenney-Shawa 18:10

-There’s lots of examples, but to give one prominent example is a Twitter account by the name of OSINT Defender, who is a self described, I think it’s an open source intelligence monitor focused on Europe and conflicts across the world.
+There are lots of examples, but to give one prominent one: a Twitter account by the name of OSINT Defender, who is a self-described open source intelligence monitor focused on Europe and conflicts across the world.

-They routinely fact check other accounts for sharing disinformation, but they give Israeli accounts a pass for the same verification process.
-I’ll give you one example is when pro Israel accounts were really quick to share Israel’s fabricated radar mock up that claimed a misfired rocket on November 10th, they were nowhere to be seen when there was a subsequent New York times investigation that actually debunked that.
+One example: when pro-Israel accounts were really quick to share Israel’s fabricated radar mock-up claiming a misfired rocket on November 10th, these accounts were nowhere to be seen when a subsequent New York Times investigation actually debunked that.

-So in short, we have to kind of look at the bigger pictures, is these are trusted and well followed analyst accounts that are in many cases, they’re not blatantly sharing egregious disinformation, obvious disinformation, but at the same time they’re essentially shielding the Israeli military from accountability by refusing to hold it to the same verification standards that they hold other accounts to and that they build their followings on.
+So in short, the bigger picture is this: these are trusted and well-followed analyst accounts that, in many cases, aren’t blatantly sharing obvious disinformation, but at the same time they’re essentially shielding the Israeli military from accountability by refusing to hold it to the same verification standards they hold other accounts to — and that they’ve built their followings on.
+The average Twitter user who relies on their expertise is walking away with the belief that the Israeli army is infallible and with a base understanding rooted in the Israeli narrative.
+And that’s because they’re not getting the bigger picture from these accounts.
+That is really important in the day and age we’re living in, where people are justifiably losing trust in traditional media and traditional journalism.

 Yara Hawari 22:28

-What’s been clear from what you’ve said and really over the last few months is that the ongoing genocide in Gaza really presents us with this microcosm of a broader global challenge of how to navigate and counter state sponsored disinformation.
-And I guess it can feel quite overwhelming for a lot of people considering the resources and the structural bias in favor of the Israeli regime.
+What’s been clear from what you’ve said, and really over the last few months, is that the ongoing genocide in Gaza really presents us with a microcosm of a broader global challenge of how to navigate and counter state-sponsored disinformation.
+And I guess it can feel quite overwhelming for a lot of people, considering the resources and the structural bias in favor of the Israeli regime.

 What are some of the tactics that you recommend for challenging this?